arduino/ArduinoCore-samd/README.md

 * There are two DACs, DAC0 and DAC1.
 Both are supported.
 Because changing the configuration of one DAC requires disabling both, there will be about a 40us period when the second DAC is disabled.
 Most of this time is due to an errata that requires a delay of at least 30us when turning off the DAC while refresh is on.
 The L21 DACs have a refresh setting which must be enabled in this core.
 * The analog reference has additional options on the L21 and C21.
-See Analog Reference below.
+See Analog Reference section.
 * On the L21, SERCOM5 is in a low power domain.
 The Fm+ and HS modes of I2C (wire) are not supported.
 * The SAML and SAMC have double-buffered TCs, which are supported in the core.
 * The CHANGE and RISING interrupt modes on pin A31 do not seem to work properly on the L21.